 How to update the NWEA Secure Testing Browser:

-For a full version history, see About the NWEA Secure Testing Browser for Mac and Windows.
+For all current supported versions, see About the NWEA Secure Testing Browser for Mac and Windows.

 During testing; Windows or Mac:

 - On the student's computer, use the keyboard command to interrupt the test.

 - The version number is displayed at the bottom of the Paused Test screen that appears.

 - To resume the test, enter the Proctor Pin, found in the upper-right corner of the proctor's Test Students screen, then select Resume Test.
 The student will get a new test item.

 If you have previously installed the testing browser, you can check the version number by starting the lockdown browser and typing: Ctrl+Alt+V.